Mareczech321/Reservations/README.md

 ## Menu Options
 ### Add Reservation:

-Enter your name, room name, date (in YYYY-MM-DD format), start time (in HH:MM format), and end time.
+Enter your name, room name, date (in YYYY-MM-DD format), start time and end time (in HH:MM format).
 - The system will confirm if the reservation was successful or display an error message.
 ### Show Reservations: